Wednesday, June 4, 2025

 As I leave the sea wall, I think how, some days, faithfulness is a to-do list that gets done; this thing and then this next thing, one by one by one.

-This essay was published in New Hibernia Review,
+This essay was first published in The Lowell Review, 2023.

 For more of Áine's published writing and teaching information, visit her author website